gorangalinec/zf-beginners-doctrine2/ch6/docs/readme.md

     ~/extracted-to-subdir/zf-beginners-doctrine2/ch5/scripts$ php -f doctrine.php orm:schema-tool:create

-6. The country table needs to be populated using ./scripts/insert-countries.php:
+6. The country table needs to be populated using ./scripts/insert-countries.php and an administrator.
+The default user/password is
+   'user'/'password':

     ~/extracted-to-subdir/zf-beginners-doctrine2/ch5/scripts$ php -f insert-countries.php
+    ~/extracted-to-subdir/zf-beginners-doctrine2/ch5/scripts$ php -f createAdminUser.php

     Note: The Country entity is read-only, and thus Country entities cannot be updated, only deleted or new Country entities inserted.